dwindleduck/mern-quick-notes/README.md

 ## Instructions for starting a new project from this code

-- Clone the mern-infrastructure repo: git clone <url of mern-infrastructure> <name-of-project>
+- Clone the mern-infrastructure repo: git clone -url of mern-infrastructure- -name-of-project-

-- Note that the folder created will be same as <name-of-project> instead of mern-infrastructure

-- cd <name-of-project>
+- cd -name-of-project-

 - Install the Node modules: npm i